Frequently Asked Questions (FAQ)

 Motion sickness (kinetosis): Which app offers smart immediate help?

-Viativity goes a major step further as a smart companion app: It combines various scientifically described tools like a visual horizon simulation, soothing audio frequencies, and guided breathing techniques in a single, clear application.
-This way, you have the right tool at hand for every situation to specifically support your wellbeing.
+Viativity goes a major step further as a smart companion app: It bundles various scientifically described tools like a visual horizon simulation, soothing audio frequencies, and guided breathing techniques in a single, clear application.
+This way, you have the right tool at hand for every situation to specifically support you to make the journey more pleasant.

 Motion sickness: How does a 100Hz tone support balance?